redonovan/Listen-Attend-Spell/README.md

 The decoder example suggests that the language model of the decoder is currently dominating the acoustics of the listener.

-My code is available in <a href=https://github.com/redonovan/Listen-Attend-Spell/blob/main/listenattendspell.py>listenattendspell.py</a>, with TensorBoard training curves in <a href=https://github.com/redonovan/Listen-Attend-Spell/blob/main/TensorBoard.png>TensorBoard.png</a>.
+My code is available in <a href=https://github.com/redonovan/Listen-Attend-Spell/blob/main/listenattendspell.py>listenattendspell.py</a>, with TensorBoard training curves in <a href=https://github.com/redonovan/Listen-Attend-Spell/blob/main/TensorBoard.png>TensorBoard.png</a>; 1 epoch = 3546 steps.